Eclipse-Laboratories-Inc/rbpf/README.md

 ```

 JIT-compile the loaded program, for x86_64 architecture.
 If the program is to
-use helper functions, they must be registered into the VM before this function
+use syscall functions, they must be registered into the VM before this function
 is called.
 The generated assembly function is internally stored in the VM.

 ```rust,ignore